Sandbox: SourceForge Tools (In Progress)

 Note: The sourceforge page layout was changed slightly after the first version of these tools were released.
 We’re working on a new version, but if you want to use the tools to experiment with older tracker snapshots, you need version 200604.
 See below.

-The sourceforge sandbox contains a set of simple tools to download and process sourceforge tracker items.
+sourceforge sandbox (dead link) contains a set of simple tools to download and process sourceforge

 To run the download tools, you also need the tidy utility.

 To download the current version of the tools, use Subversion:

 $ svn co http://svn.effbot.python-hosting.com/stuff/sandbox/sourceforge

 Previous version (200604)

 This version is compatible with the sourceforge tracker layout used in April 2006.

 A snapshot of the Python tracker data from April 2006 can be downloaded here:

 Tracker Datasets #